mengchuxu97/CS_BGM/README.md

 # CS-BGM

-This repository provides code to reproduce results reported in the paper [Modeling Uncertainties in Generative Compressed Sensing](https://proceedings.mlr.press/v162/zhang22ai.html).
+This repository provides code to reproduce results reported in the paper [Uncertainty Modeling in Generative Compressed Sensing](https://proceedings.mlr.press/v162/zhang22ai.html).

 Portions of the codebase in this repository uses codes originally provided in the open-source [CSGM](https://github.com/AshishBora/csgm) and  [Sparse-Gen](https://github.com/ermongroup/sparse_genSparse-Gen) repositories.